The alleged green tea benefits range from prevention of cancer to assisting weight loss.

 There are few scientific studies documented.

 Green tea is steamed to prevent fermenting - this preserves the polyphenols which are strong antioxidants that can protect against cell damage.
+This is one of the scientific facts behind green tea - it is strongly antioxidant - see the tip box at the bottom of the page.

 It also contains fluoride, catechins and tannins.